jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 ----

 You made it this far and have become `the greatest programmer in the world`_.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ with the commands to make  a Python_ `Test Driven Development`_ Environment anytime I want so I do not have to remember every step of the process or do them manually.
+To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ with the commands to make  a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` anytime I want so I do not have to remember every step of the process or do them manually.

 To review, here are steps I take to make the environment for every project